haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-loadbytefrompointer 3 0x03
+loadbytefrompointer 3 0x0C
 ```
 Notes:
 ```
-  # load a byte value from a RAM address into the specified memory bank
+  # load a byte value from a RAM address into the specified memory bank, for other commands to use
 ```
 </details>